grpc/grpc-dotnet/doc/implementation_comparison.md

 ## Where both implementations are the same

 - 100% wire compatible and interoperable with each other and with other gRPC implementations
-- same API for invoking and handling RPC calls
+- same API for invoking and handling RPC calls.
+Note that the way server and client are configured at the startup is [different](https://docs.microsoft.com/en-us/aspnet/core/grpc/migration?view=aspnetcore-3.0)
 - basic functionality (streaming, metadata, deadline, cancellation, ...)
 - using same codegen tooling and MSBuild Integration (Grpc.Tools)
-- differences in setting up server and client are documented here: https://docs.microsoft.com/en-us/aspnet/core/grpc/migration?view=aspnetcore-3.0

 ## Criteria for choosing between grpc-dotnet and gRPC C#